croct-tech/plug-js/docs/troubleshooting.md

 `__cplay` parameter is present in the URL of the application opened from the playground.
 If not, your server may be redirecting the request, which prevents establishing a connection with your application.

-## Some user attributes remain null even after applying a patch
+## Some user attributes remain null after applying a patch

 If you are applying a patch and the attributes are still null, you may be experiencing one of the following problems: